jballands/jonathanballands.me/public/markdown/helloJBMe.md

 ### It's Pretty

-So, the last version of my website was nice too, but it relied extremely heavily on graphics.
+So, the last version of my website was nice too, but it relied heavily on graphics.
 I know my way around Photoshop and Illustrator enough to be dangerous, but I don't really want to be spending my time mocking up iPhones and iMacs everytime I want to make a new project page:

 ![The last version of the website relied heavily on graphics.](https://i.imgur.com/YJEnLEX.png)